Keyur1991/laravel9-inertia-vue/README.md

 ##
 npm run dev

-In new tab run this command: php artisan serve
+In new tab run this command: php artisan serve and open its url in browser window